Upcoming exhibition

 Haus Esters

-An exhibition cooperation between the Kunstmuseen Krefeld, the Museum der Moderne Salzburg and the Fundació Miró, Barcelona.
-Starting in Krefeld, it will be the first major exhibition on Charlotte Perriand in all three countries.
+An exhibition organized by the Kunstmuseen Krefeld in cooperation with the Museum der Moderne Salzburg and the Fundació Joan Miró, Barcelona.

 Photography of Charlotte Perriand, Synthèse des Arts,